 Many researchers believe that dog owners have the edge in health benefits over cats and other pets due to the fact that dog owners are out walking each day getting exercise with their dogs.
 This means if you own a Great Dane and hire a dog walker every day, you shouldn’t expect to enjoy the same health benefits as those who actually exercise their dogs.

 In any case, there’s more and more evidence that our furry friends are good for our overall health and well-being.
-So if you need some help convincing your husband or wife that getting a dog is a good idea, just tell them it could be the first step to better health.
+So if you need some help convincing your family that getting a dog is a good idea, just tell them it could be the first step to better health.